Is Drug Abuse A Victimless Crime?

 While this definition may seem too restricted, the CVRA broadens the definition to include anyone harmed indirectly as well.
 In other words, a victim does not have to be a direct target of the crime, but just someone who suffered direct harm as a result of it.
 But how can the court determine who was harmed, as harm constitutes a broad definition as well?
 The court establishes whether a victim has been harmed due to the conduct of the offense on a “but-for” basis.

 The “but-for” basis works like this: if a person is harmed, and it can be proven that the person could not have been harmed “but for” the commission of the crime, then that person is a victim of the crime.
-To better explain, if a person is shot, the court may decide that person could not have been shot if the person who shot him or her had not committed the act.
+To better explain, if a person is shot, the court may decide that a person could not have been shot if the person who shot him or he had not committed the act.
 After deciding if the crime affected the victim as a “but-for” cause, the court also has to decide if the conduct of the person who committed the crime was the “proximate cause” of the harm.

-What constitutes proximate cause?
+What constitutes a proximate cause?
 According to the CVRA, “foreseeability is at the heart of proximate cause; the closer the relationship between the actions of the defendant and the proximate harm sustained, the more likely that proximate harm exists.”
-To put it plainly, proximate cause of a crime may exist when a person’s actions (which result in the crime) cause direct harm to the victim.
+To put it plainly, the proximate cause of a crime may exist when a person’s actions (which result in the crime) cause direct harm to the victim.

 Determining If Drug Abuse Is A Victimless Crime

 Though the court system is still struggling with each individual case of potential victimless crime, the CVRA determined guidelines by which to measure crime.
 Essentially, crimes must be measured against the principles of cause in order to determine if anyone harmed from the crime is, in fact, a victim.